 The Junior Tutorial (WOMGEN 98) is required of all thesis track students and is overseen each spring semester by one of the WGS core faculty in conjunction with members of the WGS Graduate Tutorial Board.

-This course combines a small group seminar, which gives students in-depth exposure to interdisciplinary feminist methodologies, with the opportunity to work one-on-one with a member of the WGS Graduate Tutorial Board to develop their own research projects.
+This semester-long course combines a small group seminar which gives students in-depth exposure to interdisciplinary feminist methodologies and the opportunity to work closely with a member of the WGS Graduate Tutorial Board to develop and write their own research projects.

-This weekly seminar is organized around readings that consider how different research approaches inform the humanities, the social sciences, and the natural sciences and provides a collaborative space for students to develop their own research agenda, which culminates in a 18- to 20-page paper, the junior essay.
+The weekly seminar is organized around readings that consider how different research approaches inform the humanities, the social sciences, and the natural sciences, and provides a collaborative space for students to develop their own research agenda which culminates in an 18- to 20-page junior essay.

-For detailed information on seminar meeting times and structure, please see the WGS 98 course website.
+For detailed information on seminar meeting times and structure, please see the WOMGEN 98 course website.